pragnae/FetchRecipeApp/README.md

 - Unit tests for API fetching to ensure data integrity

 ## Screenshots
+Click on the image to view a cleared version.
 ![Recipe List](screenshot.png)

 ## How to Run
 To run this project locally, follow these steps: